adrianwg23/grpc-arithmetic-service/README.md

 In order to access our cluster from the outside, there is some configuration that will need to be made to `grpc-arithmetic-ingress.yml`.
 The first thing you will need to do is decide whether you want TLS enabled or not.
 If not, go ahead and remove the `tls` tag altogether.
 If you want TLS enabled, you will need to generate a signed certificate and key and create a `grpc-arithmetic-tls` Kubernetes secret.
-You can see view the template of the TLS Secret object [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
+You can view the template of the TLS Secret object [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
+Ensure to set the namespace of the secret to `grpc-arithmetic-service`.

 Next, you will need to configure the host name you want exposed outside of the cluster.
 I've chosen `arithmeticgrpc.com`.
 You are free to change this to any hostname you want/own.
-If you want to choose a hostname that you do not own, simply fetch the IP of your minikube cluster by running `minikube ip` and modifying your `hosts` file.
-You can modify your hosts file by running
+If you want to choose a hostname that you do not own, simply fetch the IP of your minikube cluster by running `minikube ip` and modifying your `/etc/hosts` config file.
+You can modify your hosts configuration by running:

 ```
 sudo vim /etc/hosts